 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - Low white blood cell counts have happened with this drug.
-Low white blood cell counts may lead to infections that can be life-threatening.
+Low white blood cell counts may lead to infections that can be life-threatening or deadly.
 If you have low white blood cell counts, talk with your doctor.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 - Diarrhea is common with this drug.
 Severe diarrhea can lead to dehydration or electrolyte problems.
 Talk with your doctor about what to do if you have diarrhea.
 Call your doctor right away the first time you have diarrhea, if you have severe diarrhea, or if you are not able to get diarrhea under control within 24 hours.
 Call your doctor right away if you have black or bloody stools, signs of dehydration, or if you are not able to take fluids by mouth.